wilddog64/httpd_challenge/README.md

 If everything above works well, then it is the time to start httpd service.
 Function ```start_httpd_service``` serves the purpose.
 This function will first check if httpd service running, if not then start it.

-If for any reason this function fails to start httpd service, it will can ```systemctl status httpd.service``` to display more information.
+If for any reason this function fails to start httpd service, it will executes ```systemctl status httpd.service``` to display more information.

 ### Check SSL Port Is Listening, Pages Serve, And Good Http Status